Fulbert Youlou: Repression, seduction and submission

-On 16 February 1960, in order to satisfy Congolese public opinion, the President of the Republic decided to sack the European members of the government.
+On 16 February 1960, in order to satisfy Congolese public opinion, Youlou decided to sack the European members of the government.
 These were the minister of finance, Joseph Vidal; the minister of economic affairs, Henri Bru; and the Secretary of State for Information, Christian Jayle.
 On the other hand, Youlou retained Alfred Delarue, his chief of service for "Documentation".
 Delarue, a former official in the Prefecture of Police of Paris and a Vichy collaborator, had organised, to Abbé's advantage, the elimination of the Congolese far-left, which had regrouped as the Confédération générale africaine des travailleurs (CGTA) and the Union de la jeunesse congolaise (UJC).
 On 9 May 1960, on account of a fake "Communist plot", Youlou had the leaders of the CGTA and the UJC, Julien Boukambou and Aimé Matsika, arrested – along with his long-time opponent Simon Kikounga N'Got.
 The next day, the Assembly passed a number of laws restricting fundamental rights.
 Henceforth, any organised opposition to the government was illegal, as were publications encouraging such opposition.
 Furthermore, these laws entitled Youlou to imprison, kill or exile any individual considered dangerous to the stability of the regime.

 Despite Youlou's use of coercive measures against his adversaries, he was equally keen to bring them over to his side.
 On 17 June 1959, after his legislative victory, contested by Opangault, he called for national unity:

 Les élections du 14 juin n'ont pas été la victoire d'un parti ou d'un programme dans le sens qu'on lui donne en Europe; elles marquent le début d'une unité nationale, qui ne pourra que se renforcer.

 The elections of 14 June were not the victory of one party or policy in the way they are in Europe; they mark the beginning of national unity, which can only grow stronger.

 On 3 July, Youlou formed his second government, incorporating opposition politicians.
 On 15 August 1960, Jacques Opangault was made a minister of state and vice-president of the council, highly symbolic positions.
 Finally, in January 1961, Simon Kikounga N'Got received the portfolio of Economic Affairs.